Training safely with Camden Kempo

 - Train at your own level

-- If you feel tired, overwhelmed or in any pain then please stop!
+- If you feel tired, overwhelmed, or in pain then please stop!
 It is always okay to ask the instructor to slow down, or to take some time out.

 - Clean Dogi’s

-- Tie up long hair, remove jewellery and keep your nails short.
-This prevents you harming a partner by accidentally scratching them, or getting tangled when we practice grappling!
+- Tie up long hair, remove any jewelry and keep your nails short.
+This prevents you from harming a partner by accidentally scratching them, or getting tangled when we practice grappling!

 Our Online Classes started because of the first 2020 lockdown and have become a regular part of our training.
-All online classes start with circuit training and then focus on single-form techniques, getting rid of bodily tension and on the philosophy of Shorinji Kempo.
+All online classes start with circuit training and then focus on single-form techniques, getting rid of bodily tension, and the philosophy of Shorinji Kempo.

-Camden Shorinji Kempo is continuing to train safely with three online classes every week.
-We are all very excited about the possibility of returning to in-person classes at the Oxford Tavern or the park as soon as it becomes safe to do so.
+While Camden Shorinji Kempo is continuing to train safely with two online classes every week.
+We are all very excited that we have successfully returned to two in-person classes a week at the Camden Dance Academy and our new venue Holborn Hall Community Centre.

-We are a proud LGBTQ+club and will always strive to welcome everyone through our online and hopefully real doors soon!
-We will continue in our efforts to get fit and practise self-defence and mindfulness together.
+We are a proud LGBTQIA+ club and will always strive to welcome everyone through our online and real doors!
+We will continue in our efforts to get fit and practice self-defense and mindfulness together.

 Inclusivity at Camden Kempo

-Did you know that – One in five LGBT young people (18 to 24) experienced discrimination while exercising at a fitness club or at a sport group?
-Or that 3 in 10 trans people have been discriminated against while exercising at a fitness club or taking part in group sport (Stonewall)
+Did you know that – One in five LGBTQIA+ young people (18 to 24) experienced discrimination while exercising at a fitness club or at a sports group?
+Or that 3 in 10 trans people have been discriminated against while exercising at a fitness club or taking part in group sports (Stonewall)